Ilkley Toy Museum

 Ilkley Toy Museum in Ilkley, West Yorkshire, houses a private collection of toys dating from 350 BC to modern times, and is open to the public, schools, and groups.

 Galleries

 Ground floor dolls' houses gallery

 At the back is a 1940s English working model fairground automaton, which goes into action when one purchases a token and puts it in the slot placed under the window.
-See it working here.

 There is also a Hornby clockwork train lift.